 - Children, Young People and Grief (Børn, unge og sorg)

 - Danish children and youth psychiatric society (Børne- og ungdomspsykiatrisk selskab)

 - Danish Youth Council (DUF)

-- Placed children and young people’s condition (Foreningen De Anbragtes Vilkår)
+- Placed children' conditions (Foreningen De Anbragtes Vilkår)

 - Hope Young (Hope Ung)

 - Novavi – Young Reverse (Novavi – Ung Revers)